 Not surprising, since Monster Energy originated in the US.

-For the sake of keeping this blog more informative, I’ll refer to the Monster products selling in the U.S. The Monster product lines include:
+For the sake of keeping this blog more informative, I’ll refer mostly to the Monster products selling in the United States (though, I make mention of one line that is widely available in the UK).
+The Monster product lines include:

 - Classic Monster Energy